arifszn/gitprofile/README.md

 }
 ```

-Besides tracking visitors, ezFolio will track click event on projects and blog posts, and send them to Google Analytics.\
+Besides tracking visitors, ezFolio will track click events on projects and blog posts, and send them to Google Analytics.\
 <br/>
 ![Google Analytics](https://arifszn.github.io/assets/img/hosted/ezprofile/google-analytics.png)

 ### Meta Tags

-Meta tags will be auto generated from configs dynamically.
+Meta tags will be auto-generated from configs dynamically.
 However, you can also manually add meta tags in <code>public\index.html</code>

 ### Avatar and Bio